How To Transition From Working For A Living To Retirement

 When we were younger, we’re told there’s “someone” out there for everyone, a special soul mate, maybe a few soul mates.

 We learn those who are too emotional are a waste of time, boring, and tiresome.
+Those who are arrogant or narcissistic, you avoid them.

-From weddings, births, to funerals and everything else in between, they drain out their feelings, sulk, or create a dramatic scene.
+From weddings, births, to funerals and everything in between, they drain out their feelings, sulk, or create a dramatic scene.
 You avoid these people like the pandemic.

 Whenever you meet someone new when you’re older, you’re extremely cautious instead of being dazzled by them.

-You have better spidey senses spotting someone who’s fake, narcissistic or boring, before they can ruin your life.
+You have better spidey senses spotting someone who’s fake, toxic or boring, before they can ruin your life.
+The giddiness of youth suddenly becomes harden into adult pathologies.

-The Decades Just Roll
+The Decades Just Fade By

 What you found daring when in your twenties, can become worrisome in your thirties, pose a danger once you hit forty.
 Once the fifties roll along, you realize you’ve hit a real milestone.